kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Completed CRUD of Cart part, but I think I'm gonna stop with this course, because all the instructor does is code and code but doesn't explain shit..
 Realising that I never really learned anything.

+Time to re-do Stephen Grider's course and ensure I truly understand the concepts before moving on.
+Damn this is painful.

+**Link to work:**

+### Missed A Day : 28th June Thursday, 2018

+### Missed A Day : 29th June Friday, 2018

+### Missed A Day : 30th June Saturday, 2018

+### Day 99 : 1st July Sunday, 2018

+**Today's Progress:** MERN Udemy Course

+**Thoughts:** Done with Chapter 1 of Stephen Grider's course.
+Kinda realised that I probably haven't been paying attention when I was going through the course the first time as there's some concepts explained that I didn't take note of :(

+Well, now I know!

 **Link to work:**